Ouagadougou

 Ouagadougou's primary industries are food processing and textiles.
 It is served by an international airport and is linked by rail to Abidjan in the Ivory Coast and, for freight only, to Kaya.
 There are several highways linking the city to Niamey, Niger, south to Ghana, and southwest to Ivory Coast.
 Ouagadougou has one of West Africa's largest markets, which burned down in 2003 and has since reopened with better facilities and improved fire-prevention measures.
 Other attractions include the National Museum of Burkina Faso, the Moro-Naba Palace (site of the Moro-Naba Ceremony), the National Museum of Music, and several craft markets.

 History

-Ouagadougou was founded in the 11th century and it was originally called Kumbee-Tenga which means "the land of princes".
-The name Ouagadougou dates back to the 15th century when the Ninsi tribes inhabited the area.
-They were in constant conflict until 1441 when Wubri, a Yonyonse hero and an important figure in Burkina Faso's history, led his tribe to victory.
-He then renamed the area from "Kumbee-Tenga", as the Ninsi had called it, to "Wage sabre soba koumbem tenga", meaning "head war chief's village".
-Ouagadougou is a Francophone spelling of the name.

-The city became the capital of the Mossi Empire in 1441 and became the permanent residence of the Mossi emperors (Moro-Naba) in 1681.
-The Moro-Naba Ceremony is still performed every Friday by the Moro-Naba and his court.
-In 1919 the French made Ouagadougou the capital of the Upper Volta territory (basically the same area as contemporary Burkina Faso).
-In 1954 the railroad line from Ivory Coast reached the city.
-Ouagadougou's population doubled from 1954 to 1960 and has been doubling about every ten years since.
+Foundation and regional importance

+Ouagadougou was founded possibly as early as 1050 by the Soninke Wangara diaspora from the Ghana Empire, also known as Wagadu.
+The name Wagadugu means 'home of the Wagu', the Soninke subgroup that ruled Ghana.
+Ouagadougou is a Francophone spelling of this name.

+The Mossi people, moving north in the 14th century, conquered Wagadugu around the same time they raided Walata, contributing to the decline of the Mali Empire.
+According to legend, the city was taken by Oubri, a grandson of Ouedraogo.